dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 - Command-Enter or Control-Enter to Preview
 - Command-Shift-Enter or Control-Shift-Enter to Compile
 - Highlight a portion of code and use the above shortcuts to Preview or Compile code
-- Type double underscore (__) in the IDE to reveal a list of dbt functions
+- Enter two underscores (__) in the IDE to reveal a list of dbt functions

 ## Multiple selections